Python

 /opt/homebrew/opt/[email protected]/libexec/bin:...

 Entering python --version should now display the Python version number.
-This solves the error zsh: command not found: python.
+This solves the error zsh: command not found: python if you have Python installed by Homebrew.

 Python installed with Pyenv